tanaikech/ShapeApp/README.md

 1. Input "ShapeApp" in "Search add-ons".
 1. Install ShapeApp.

+**Now this add-on was submitted to Google, when this is published, the URL of add-on will be displayed.**

 # Usage
 You can also see the usage from the above demonstration movie.